-An energy assessment can save your business money, improve productivity and provide opportunities to innovate.
+An energy assessment can reduce your businesses' energy use, save money, improve productivity and provide opportunities to innovate.

-In some cases, you’ll be able to conduct your energy assessment in house, but if you don’t have the skills within the business to run your own assessment, many external experts or energy services companies will do all or part of it for you.
+You may be able to conduct your energy assessment in house.
+If you don’t have the skills within the business to run your own assessment, many external experts or energy services companies will do all or part of it for you.

 Doing the assessment yourself